EWSS - Overview

 Employment Wage Subsidy Scheme - Overview

 - The scheme provides a flat-rate subsidy to qualifying employers based on the number of paid and eligible employees on the employer’s payroll.
-The scheme is expected to operate until 30th June 2021.
+It has been announced that the scheme is extended until 31 December 2021.
+The enhanced rates of support and the reduced rate of Employers’ PRSI will remain in place until at least September.

 - Eligible employers are required to register for the EWSS via ROS.